 In the quest to bolster rental security services, especially as COVID-19 and high unemployment continue, rental property management should consider these essentials in making their value-added property improvements and putting their operational strategy into motion:

-Upgrade and maintain physical barriers
+Upgrade and maintain physical security barriers

 Integrated physical security guards gain the upper hand when a multifamily property effectively employs fences, strong locks, bright lighting, and unobstructed landscaping.
 It’s important to keep up the appearance of all these elements.

 The “broken windows theory” long ago established the link between neighborhood disorder and serious crime.
 Vigilance does not excuse heavy-handed policing tactics, and well-trained security officers will treat tenants and guests respectfully.
 But a maintained building and premises present a tougher target for hardened criminals and a more attractive choice for prospective tenants looking for attentive service.

 Entrances and exits should be in clear sight and good working condition.
 Doors off the beaten path especially might benefit from penetration-resistant frames, security hinges and hardware or break-resistant glass.
 Signs that portray an active video surveillance system or onsite security officers offer a simple yet effective form of physical deterrence, provided they are also kept free of damage and graffiti.
 No intruder wants to see a sign that warns of a 24/7 apartment security company, prosecution and/or self-risk if they make an unauthorized entry onto the premises.

 Utilize access control technology

 Video intercoms and cameras have long kept multifamily housing secure.
 But a number of new high-tech tools have advanced what rental property management and security companies can do together.
 In a survey by RentPath, the No. 1 amenity renters want – ahead of hardwood floors or a local coffeeshop – is gated access (35%).
 App-controlled door locks come in close behind, seen as a plus for 1 in 4 apartment dwellers.